-Coursework in Mathematics is a key area of study at NYIT.
+Coursework in mathematics is a key area of study at NYIT.
 Required and elective mathematics courses are prominent in every NYIT curriculum.

-For science and engineering majors, mathematics essentially represents a "second language" without which comprehension of the laws of science would be impossible.
-The curriculum provides a meaningful sequence of courses to help technically oriented students grasp the quantitative elements of physics; life sciences; architecture; and electrical, computer, mechanical, and aerospace engineering.
+For science and engineering majors, mathematics essentially represents a “second language” without which comprehension of the laws of science would be impossible.
+The curriculum provides a meaningful sequence of courses to help technically oriented students grasp the quantitative elements of physics; biological and chemical sciences; architecture; and electrical, computer, mechanical, and aerospace engineering.
 Courses give students of nontechnical subjects an understanding of the basic tools of algebra, trigonometry, and elements of calculus for application in their professional fields.
 Use of technology is stressed throughout the curriculum.

 In addition to the prescribed mathematics courses, advanced electives provide further study and enrichment.

 Math Minor: NYIT students with a strong interest in mathematics have an opportunity to enhance their undergraduate program by pursuing a minor in Mathematics.